Policy & Advocacy

 Labor Protections.
 The Church teaches that work has inherent dignity.
 We support the protection of worker rights, including the right to organize, as well as compliance with internationally-agreed worker standards.
 Our concern with job loss in our own urban and rural communities requires that any agreement be accompanied by firm commitments to help U.S. workers, as well as their families and communities, cope with both the social and financial strain of dislocation that free trade might cause.
 Similarly, our concern extends to the human rights implications that any U.S. action can have for the people of other countries, especially developing nations.
 In particular, this requires special attention be devoted to safe working conditions, reasonable work hours, time off, living family wages and other recognized social benefits.
 This also demands commitments to provide aid, either directly or through international institutions, to displaced workers and their families in countries affected by the agreements, and to respect labor rights in these countries, including the right to organize.

 Indigenous People.
 Catholic bishops throughout the world minister extensively among indigenous groups.
-Out of respect for their cultural heritages and in view of their need for economic development, we hope that the United States will give careful attention to requirements that commercial agreements honor the patrimony of these indigenous communities, and share equitably the benefits of any commerce with communities in which traditional knowledge and natural resources originated.
+Out of respect for their cultural heritages and in view of their need for economic development, we hope that the United States will ensure that commercial agreements honor the patrimony of these indigenous communities, and that the communities share equitably in the benefits of any commerce which uses their traditional knowledge or natural resources.

 Sustainable Development and Care for Creation.
 Increasing global economic integration holds potential benefits for all participants, but it should do more than simply regulate trade and investment.
 The essential link between preservation of the environment and sustainable human development requires giving priority attention to protecting the environment and health of communities, including assistance to poor countries that often lack sufficient technical knowledge or resources to maintain a safe environment.
 Agreements should include relieving the crushing burden of external debt held by some poor countries so that they can invest in the health and education of their people and can protect public health and the environment.

 Intellectual Property Rights.
 Intellectual property rights provisions, especially with regard to pharmaceuticals and agriculture, can stimulate innovation, but also limit access.
 The Church locates intellectual property rights within the broader framework of the common good and believes these rights should be balanced with the needs of society, especially the poor.
-Extending the protection afforded pharmaceuticals and agricultural products may have negative consequences for the poor.
+Excessive extension of the protections afforded pharmaceuticals and agricultural products has negative consequences for the poor.

 Dispute Resolution Mechanisms.
 We question the merits of requiring sovereign parties to international treaties to agree to binding international arbitration as the forum for dispute resolution.
 Such a path may lead to unfair advantages for commercial interests willing to exploit the rules of the arbitration system, and result in the weakening of environmental, labor, and human rights standards.